strblr/pegase/README.md

 nestedBitArray.test(" [0, [[0] ]]"); // true
 ```

-One fun trick, if we already defined `bit` as a JS variable, we're not obligated to redefine it as a rule.
+Fun fact: if we already defined `bit` as a JS variable, we're not obligated to redefine it as a rule.
 We can simply inject it as a tag argument:

 ```js
 const nestedBitArray = peg`